 To quickly move between currently open files, press Ctrl+Tab.

 To move forward in the location history, press Alt+Right (Cmd+Opt+Right on macOS).
 To move backward, press Alt+Left (Cmd+Opt+Left on macOS).
 For example, if you use the Locator to jump to a symbol in the same file, you can jump back to your original location in that file by pressing Alt+Left.

 To move to the Edit mode and currently active file, press Esc.

 If you already are in the Edit mode:

 - The first press moves focus to the editor

 To find specific settings in Tools > Options, use the filter located at the top left of the Options dialog box.

-The output panes provide a list of errors and warnings encountered during a build, detailed output from the compiler, status of a program when it is executed, debug output, and search results.
+The taskbar provides different views to output from several sources, such as a list of errors and warnings encountered during a build, detailed output from the compiler, status of a program when it is executed, debug output, or search results.

-To open output panes, use the following shortcuts:
+To view different types of output, use the following shortcuts: